JustMarfix/justmarfix/README.md

 I'm an AppSec engineer, also interested in DevOps stuff.

-Right now I'm studying for my high school diploma (almost over yay!).
-After that, I will be pursuing a bachelor degree in Information Security at the [HSE](https://www.hse.ru/en/).
+Right now I'm majoring in Information Security at the [HSE](https://www.hse.ru/en/) & trying to do some silly and fun things with my friends.

 ### Work experience